willyguggenheim/kubify/docs.md

 # What

 We need to tap into the true potential of Kubernetes.
 Let's also deeply automate Kubernetes.
 Let's do all of our rapid coding/testing (from now on) on a real working full environment (this is where Kubernetes REALLY shines, but no one seems to be using this local rapid testing featureset that I have seen, so I made this SUPER-EPIC-ROCKSTAR-CODER repo to fill that void and to build out a full-blown turn-key DevOps solution).
-As a developer, I know how hard you work, I know what you run into daily, it's a pattern.
-Let's build next-gen coding and self-service Auto-DevOps pure-genius patterns together!
+As a developer, I know how hard you work, I know how hard all of us devs work, I know your pains, I know what you run into daily, it's a pattern, it can be fixed, with THIS repo/.
+Let's build next-gen coding and self-service Auto-DevOps pure-genius patterns together!!

 Kubify is a DevEx (Developer-First) Kubernetes Turn Key full SDLC Framework (DevOps Solution) that allows you to easily rapid test entire infra locally (the same way as it's deployed), driving amazing quality in services' code commits (with MAXIMUM efficiency) !! 💻💻💻💻💻💻💻💻💻💻💻💻💻💻💻💻💻💻💻💻💻